vorakl/docker-images/centos/README.md

 ## Content

 The content (a base layer, packages, etc) of this image is automatically updated *once a day* and on *each commit* to the source repository.
-All key components are automatically tested with the same periodicity as well.
-The [vorakl/centos](https://hub.docker.com/r/vorakl/centos/) image is a part of [the collection of docker images](https://github.com/vorakl/docker-images) where can be found links to tests and other images
+That means it's always up to date, including packages which were updated since the release date of the official base image.
+All key components are automatically tested with the same periodicity.
+The [vorakl/centos](https://hub.docker.com/r/vorakl/centos/) image is a part of [the collection of docker images](https://github.com/vorakl/docker-images) where can be found links to tests and other images.

 In addition, it has everything is needed for...

 * installing extra packages ([EPEL](https://fedoraproject.org/wiki/EPEL))
-* controling a life-cycle of processes ([TrivialRC](https://github.com/vorakl/TrivialRC))
+* controlling a life-cycle of processes ([TrivialRC](https://github.com/vorakl/TrivialRC))
 * getting configuration from the environment and creating a final state of configuration using a template engine ([FakeTpl](https://github.com/vorakl/FakeTpl))
 * decrypting and extracting downloaded configuration if it has sensitive data and resides on a public resource ([GnuPG](https://www.gnupg.org/), unzip)

-Such aspects as monitoring, alerting, logging, usually, are done on higher levels (like OS and docker daemon)
+Such aspects as monitoring, alerting, logging, usually, are done on higher levels (like OS and docker daemon) and is not included in the image.

 ## Examples